Kong/docs.konghq.com/app/konnect/updates.md

 : {{site.konnect_saas}} now supports the ability to launch a quick start that will automatically create a runtime group, service package, and gateway service, apply the CORS plug-in, and show analytics for that service with the click of a button.
 Users will become familiar with the different aspects of {{site.konnect_saas}} via text and call-outs to key documentation, throughout the onboarding process.

 **Organization Admin (Read Only) predefined team**
-: A new predefined team was introduced in {{site.konnect_saas}} which will allow users to be granted read-only access to all the features and functions available in {{site.konnect_saas}}.
-As always, permissions are additive, therefore a user in the Organization Admin (Read Only) team may also have write access to various entities if they are assigned additional permissions.
+: A new predefined team was introduced in {{site.konnect_saas}}.
+This allows you to grant users read-only access to all features and functions in {{site.konnect_saas}}.
+As always, permissions are additive, so a user in the Organization Admin (Read Only) team may also have write access to various features if they are assigned additional permissions.

 ### 2022.09.09